AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 ## Nginx-ingress Custom Configuration

-By default, this chart deploys the [nginx-ingress chart](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress) with the following configuration:
+By default, this chart deploys the [nginx-ingress chart](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress) with the following configuration that will create an ELB when using AWS and will set a dummy certificate on it:

 ```yaml
 nginx-ingress: